calebwoods/calebwoods.github.io/_drafts/static_lists_activerecord.md

 ---
 layout: post
-title:  Static Lists with ActiveRecord
+title:  Static Lists: Database Table, Module, or Enums
-date:   2014-04-02 10:58:54
+date:   2014-04-03 20:00:00
 ---

-In the dozens of web applications I've built there seems to be a common pattern with an evolving solution, static lists.
-These could be thinking like States for address, name prefixes, user roles.
-I'd like to take a look at three solution to solve this problem for a Rails app.
-For the purposes of this post we'll use the example of a Person object with a list of greetings: Hi, Hello, Dear, Other.
+In my expiriene of building web applications there has been the need for a pattern to solve the problem of static lists.
+By static lists I mean things like: US States, name prefixes, roles, etc.

+For comparison we'll look at three solution to solve this problem for a Rails app.
+Our example will a Person object with a list of greetings options: Hi, Hello, Dear.

 ```ruby
 class Person < ActiveRecord::Base